-Finished my phD. last year in Passau.
-The thesis is already published over Opus Bayern.
-The pdf is open access, so feel free to read it (careful 19 MB pdf): Compensating for On-Body Placement Effects in Activity Recognition as pdf
+Finally finished my phD. last year at Passau University. phD.
+Advisor Prof. Dr. Paul Lukowicz, second advisor Prof. Dr. Hans Gellersen.
+The thesis is already published at Opus Bayern.
+The pdf is open access, so feel free to read it (careful it’s a 19 MB pdf): Compensating for On-Body Placement Effects in Activity Recognition as pdf

 However, the sources were not available.
 Finally, I got around to push the latex sources of my dissertation up to github.

 Please feel free to use it as a thesis template, attribution would be apprecitated ;)

 Please share if you make improvements, there are a lot of hacks and quick fixes in the sources.

 I’ll try to share most of the algorithms discussed in my dissertation.

 Here’s a quick summary about the content together with the slides of my defense: